winston0410/vim-tutorial/tutorial.md

   NOTE: The letters dw will appear on the last line of the screen as you type
 	them.
 If you typed something wrong, press  <ESC>  and start over.

----> There are a some words fun that don't belong paper in this sentence.
+---> There are a some words that don't belong in this sentence.

   5. Repeat steps 3 and 4 until the sentence is correct and go to Lesson 2.2.